 When it comes to balcony garden furniture, then we have you covered with this trend.
 Our range of 2 Seater Bistro Sets such as our London Rose set (pictured above in a customer photo) is perfect for a balcony.
 And that is some beautiful tiling!

 Be it the romance of white furniture, outdoor fabrics or stunning flowers, white is one of the outdoor colours for summer 2021.
 The #whitegardenfurniture hashtag may not currently have the numbers of the above trend on Instagram, however, what it lacks in posts it more than makes up in good looks.
 The photos are all absolutely stunning.

-There is just something about an all white garden furniture set that really adds a touch of sophistication to a patio, as the customer photo of our 6 Seater Alice White Metal Garden Table with upgraded Jane Chairs (above) illustrates perfectly.
-OK maybe the setting is helping a little too.
+There is just something about an all-white garden furniture set that really adds a touch of sophistication to a patio, as the customer photo of our 6 Seater Alice White Metal Garden Table with upgraded Jane Chairs (above) illustrates perfectly.
+OK, maybe the setting is helping a little too.
 But trust us when we say, you won’t be disappointed if you opt for a white set.
-Pop over the our shop to view our full range of White Metal Garden Furniture.
+Pop over to our shop to view our full range of White Metal Garden Furniture.

 Get your garden ready for summer 2021

 There is definitely a major theme running many of the Garden furniture trends for summer 2021 that the Lazy Susan team and I have selected.
 The spectre of COVID still looms large, and it has certainly made us realise the importance our gardens play in our lives.
 And if we’re spending more quality time in them, then they need to look good and be functional, providing us with a place that we want to spend time and that fits with the way we use them.